-- □ The table below reflects examples of sanctions.
-This table is meant to serve as an example and does not represent all possible sanctions.
-The School of Nursing and the University have the right to impose different sanctions than appear in the table, based on the facts and circumstances of the specific case.
-The table has been adapted from The Pennsylvania State University, and sanctions are based on the type of offense. - Type of Offense - Minor Violations (May be handled at the course level): - Submitting work that misrepresents or does not fairly acknowledge the contributions of others due primarily to inexperience. - Unauthorized collaboration on assignments when the identical work constitutes a small portion of the work submitted. - Other behavior not directly linked to course work that is judged by the faculty or Assistant Dean for Student Affairs to be minor and having an academic implication. - Moderate violations (Refer to Assistant Dean for Student Affairs):
+- I. Minor Violations (May be handled at the course level): - a.
+Submitting work that misrepresents or does not fairly acknowledge the contributions of others due primarily to inexperience. - b.
+Unauthorized collaboration on assignments when the identical work constitutes a small portion of the work submitted. - c.
+Other behavior not directly linked to course work that is judged by the faculty or Associate Dean for Education and Student Affairs to be minor and having an academic implication. - II.
+Moderate violations (refer to Associate Dean for Education and Student Affairs):

-Moderate violations are quantitatively and/or qualitatively more severe than minor violations, as follows:
+Moderate violations are quantitatively and/or qualitatively more serious than minor violations, as follows:

-- Unauthorized collaboration on assignments in which the identical work is more than a small portion of the work submitted. - Submission of work done for another course, or work done in a previous attempt of a repeated course without instructor permission. - Providing a fraudulent excuse for missed coursework or when requesting an extension on an assignment or a rescheduled exam. - Facilitating or permitting copying of one's own work by another student. - Falsifying a signature on any official university document (e.g., drop/add form, UHS form, attendance sign-in sheet). - Misuse of College issued username and password. - Major violations (refer to Assistant Dean for Student Affairs):
+- a.
+Unauthorized collaboration on assignments in which the identical work is more than a small portion of the work submitted. - b.
+Submission of work done for another course, or work done in a previous attempt of a repeated course without instructor permission. - c.
+Providing a fraudulent excuse for missed coursework or when requesting an extension on an assignment or a rescheduled exam. - d.
+Facilitating or permitting copying of one's own work by another student. - e.
+Falsifying a signature on any official university document (e.g., drop/add form, UHS form, attendance sign---in sheet).
+Misuse of College---issued username and password. - III.
+Major violations (refer to Associate Dean for Education and Student Affairs):

-When a minor or moderate offense involves pre-planning, conspiracy with other students or with individuals outside the University, or is accompanied by payment to a conspirator; those factors may increase the severity to the level of a major violation.
+When a minor or moderate offense involves pre-planning, conspiracy with other students or with individuals outside the University, or is accompanied by payment to a conspirator, those factors may increase the severity to the level of a major violation.

-- Plagiarism - Receiving unauthorized assistance on quizzes and exams - Deliberately denying others access to library or course materials. - Facilitating or permitting cheating by another student on a quiz or exam. - Submitting an altered exam for re-grading. - Fabrication or falsification of data, information, citations, etc. - Unauthorized distribution or publication of course-related materials. - Impeding the investigation or conduct of any CoAPI matter. - Obtaining an examination prior to its administration.
+- a.
+Plagiarism - b.
+Receiving unauthorized assistance on quizzes and exams - c.
+Deliberately denying others access to library or course materials. - d.
+Facilitating or permitting cheating by another student on a quiz or exam. - e.
+Submitting an altered exam for re-grading. - f.
+Fabrication or falsification of data, information, citations, etc. - g.
+Unauthorized distribution or publication of course-related materials. - h.
+Impeding the investigation or conduct of any CoAPI matter. - i.
+Obtaining an examination prior to its administration